-The Group adopted amendments to IFRS for IAS 19 - Employee Benefits and Annual Improvements 2015 - 2017 Cycle for the amendments to IFRS 3 - Business Combinations, and IAS 23 - Borrowing Costs, effective January 1, 2019.
-The adoption of these standards and amendments did not have a significant impact on the Groups' consolidated financial statement.
+The Group adopted amendments to IFRS 3 - Business Combinations and amendments to IAS 1- Presentation of Financial Statements and IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors.
+The adoption of these standards and amendments did not have a significant impact on the Groups' consolidated financial statements.